beetrootpaul/lowrezjam2022/README.md

 There are 3 types of towers you can build:

 - **laser** - the fast one,
-- **booster** - this one makes all surrounding lasers and v-beams shoot longer and re-charger faster,
+- **v-beam** - the stronger one; its beam covers all tiles above and below, therefore you cannot build anything else on its way,
-- **v-beam** - the stronger one; its beam covers all tiles above and below, therefore you cannot build anything else on its way.
+- **booster** - this one makes all surrounding lasers and v-beams shoot longer and re-charger faster; you can "stack" boosters to increase total boost – each laser can be boosted up to 8 times and each v-beam up to 6 times (not 8, because 2 tiles are reserved.

 Our base have 5 cores.
 Each enemy is capable of destroying one core.
 Without cores, we cannot survive, it's that simple.